-Keywords, variables, identifiers, data types, literals, operators, arrays, strings, control statements, and other language fundamentals will reinforce your ability to learn and use Java.
-Memorizing and understanding all of these concepts is like learning the alphabet, colors, days of the week, and other fundamental parts of a spoken language.
-Without a grasp of these concepts, you’ll be tripping yourself up in your efforts to learn java.
+Keywords, variables, identifiers, data types, literals, operators, arrays, strings, control statements, and other language fundamentals will reinforce your ability to use Java.
+Memorizing and understanding these concepts is like learning the alphabet, colors, days of the week, and other fundamental parts of a spoken language.
+Ground yourself with these concepts as you learn Java.

 The Command Line

-While it might be possible to learn java without learning how to use the command line, I recommend not doing that.
+While it’s possible to learn java without learning how to use the command line, I don’t recommend it.
 The command line is a great place to start learning basic Java concepts.
 Creating a Spring Boot Console Application that takes inputs and generates outputs will allow you to practice in a focused manner with fewer distractions.

 Rome wasn’t built in a day.
-Learning Java is a continuous journey full of twists and turns down its multi-threading features and concurrency frameworks.
-From having fun with deciding the best web container framework to picking the best Java frameworks to use.
-You’ll be busy for decades keeping up with the Java Joneses to stay relevant like any other healthy software development ecosystem.
+Learning Java is a continuous journey of twists and turns down its multi-threading features and concurrency frameworks.
+From having fun deciding the best web container framework to picking the best Java frameworks to use.
+You’ll be busy keeping up with the Java Joneses for decades to stay relevant like any healthy software development ecosystem.